Twizanex/Openx-2.8.10/README.md

-OpenX-2.8.10 or now known as REvie
+OpenX-2.8.10 or now known as Revive adserver
 ============

 Openx 2.8.10 and Elgg 1.8 Softwares Ads integration